The Right to be Forgotten

 Module 4: Data Privacy and Data Protection

-The so-called ‘right to be forgotten’(1) — which is perhaps better described as ‘the right to erasure’ or ‘the right to be de-listed’ — entails a right to request that commercial search engines or other websites that gather personal information for profit, such as Google, should remove links to private information when asked.
-The right to be forgotten progresses from the right of data subjects contained in many data protection laws that personal information held about a person should be erased in circumstances where it is inadequate, irrelevant or no longer relevant, or excessive in relation to purposes for which it was collected.
+The ‘right to be forgotten’(1) — which is perhaps better described as ‘the right to erasure’ or ‘the right to be de-listed’ — – entails a right to request that commercial search engines, or other websites that gather personal information for profit, remove links to private information when asked, subject to a balancing of public and individual interests.
+The right to be forgotten progresses from the right of data subjects contained in many data protection laws that personal information held about a person should be erased in circumstances where it is inadequate, irrelevant, or no longer relevant, or excessive in relation to purposes for which it was collected.

-Before the CJEU, relying to the EU data protection law in effect at the time, the claim was upheld.
-The CJEU noted that the very display of personal information on a search results page constitutes processing of such information,(3) and there was no reason why a search engine should not be subject to the obligations and guarantees laid out under the law.(4) Further, it was noted that the processing of personal information carried out by a search engine can significantly affect the fundamental rights to privacy and to the protection of personal data when a search is carried out of a person’s name, as it enables any internet user to obtain a structured overview of information relating to that individual and establish a profile of the person.(5) According to the CJEU, the effect of the interference “is heightened taking into account the important role played by the internet and search engines in modern society, which render the information contained in such a list of results ubiquitous.”(6)
+The CJEU upheld the claim, relying on the EU data protection law in effect at the time.
+The CJEU noted that the very display of personal information on a search results page constitutes processing of such information,(3) and there was no reason why a search engine should not be subject to the obligations and guarantees laid out under the law.(4) Further, it was noted that the processing of personal information carried out by a search engine can significantly affect the fundamental rights to privacy and to the protection of personal data when a search is carried out of a person’s name, as it enables any internet user to establish a profile of the person.(5) According to the CJEU, the effect of the interference “is heightened taking into account the important role played by the internet and search engines in modern society, which render the information contained in such a list of results ubiquitous.(6)

-With regard to de-listing, the CJEU held that the removal of links from the list of results could, depending on the information at issue, have effects on legitimate internet users potentially interested in having access to that information.(7) This would require a fair balance to be struck between that interest and the data subject’s fundamental rights, taking into account the nature of the information, its sensitivity for the data subject’s private life, and the interest of the public in having that information, which may vary according to the role played by the data subject in public life.(8)
+With regard to de-listing, the CJEU held that the removal of links from the list of results could, depending on the information at issue, have effects on the legitimate interests of internet users seeking access to that information.(7) This would require a fair balance to be struck between those interests and the data subject’s fundamental rights, taking into account the nature of the information, its sensitivity for the data subject’s private life, and the interest of the public in having that information, which may vary according to the role played by the data subject in public life.(8)

-The CJEU went on to hold that a data subject is permitted to request that information about him or her no longer be made available to the general public by its inclusion in a list of search results where, having regard to all the circumstances, the information appears to be inadequate, irrelevant or no longer relevant, or excessive in relation to purposes of the processing carried out by the operator of the search engine.(9) In such circumstances, the information and links concerned in the list of results must be erased.(10)
+The CJEU went on to hold that a data subject is permitted to request that information about them be removed from search results where, having regard to all the circumstances, the information appears to be inadequate, irrelevant or no longer relevant, or excessive in relation to purposes of the processing carried out by the operator of the search engine.(9) In such circumstances, the information and links concerned in the list of results must be erased.(10)